 Remote online access to resources and journals provided through Kingston University’s Learning Resource Centre.

 Skills4Study, which is an interactive online site, available through "My Kingston"

+English for Academic and Professional Development, particularly the “Bookable one-to-one tutorials” scheme.

 Guidance and continuous support for the development of academic skills will be provided in the form of online group tutorials, personal tutorial sessions and other online resources.